maikschulz/oolite-mqtt-bridge/README.md

     ```
     allow_anonymous true
     ```

+### Windows
+- Download and install Oolite from http://oolite.org/download/, then download and install the "Developer release converter" from the same page (scroll down to find it)
+- Copy the oolite-mqtt-bridge.oxp folder from this repository to the AddOns directory (typically C:\Oolite\AddOns)
+- Install node.js from https://nodejs.org/en/download/
+- Download the code from this repository as a zip (use the green Download button above), and unpack it
+- Get the dependencies with npm

 ## Usage
 First start MQTT, then start this server, then start Oolite.
 Consume messages from the MQTT topics and do something fun with the data.